What are the latest news in the space economy?

 Why should you care?

-In our space economy deck, we provide the data and the context to understand it
+In our space economy deck, we like to quantify things to make things easier to understand

 Fundraisings